Southern University's students return to campus with optimism as Fall classes begin

 BATON ROUGE - The first day of Fall Semester begins at Southern University Monday.

-As students make their way to Day One of this semester's classes, the university is continuing its effort to see that employees are vaccinated.
+As students navigate Day One of this semester's classes, university officials continue to lead vaccination efforts.

 Since the start of the pandemic, Southern University has played a major role in ensuring that all in the Baton Rouge area have access to COVID testing and vaccinations.